-- For each item in the task pane, you can optionally define display text and a tooltip.
-If you do not define display text, the default text for the item is used (such as the file name or the folder name). - You can add shortcuts to top-level items if the item does not have child items, but the task pane editor does not allow dragging and dropping items from the Axiom Explorer pane to the top level.
+- You can add shortcuts to top-level items if the item does not have child items, but the task pane editor does not allow dragging and dropping items from the Axiom Explorer pane to the top level.
 You must use Add New Item > New top level section first, then use the Shortcut Target property to assign the desired file, folder, or command. - When the Navigation panel is viewed by a user, if a top-level item has no visible children underneath it (because of items being hidden due to security permissions), then the top-level item will also be hidden.